named-data/python-ndn/docs/src/encoding/encoding.rst

 1. **TLV elements**: process TLV variables, Names and NameComponents.

 2. **TlvModel**: design a general way to describe a TLV format.
-   A TLV object can be described with a class derived from :class:`TlvModel`, with members of type :class:`Field`.
+   A TLV object can be described with a class derived from :any:`TlvModel`, with members of type :any:`Field`.

 3. **NDN Packet Fotmat v0.3**: functions used to encode and parse Interest and Data packets in
    `NDN Packet Format Spec 0.3 <http://named-data.net/doc/NDN-packet-spec/current/>`_.

+.. _label-different-names:

 :any:`FormalName` and :any:`NonStrictName`
 ------------------------------------------